"Are there more birds around than usual?"

 Shreeram MV (Wildlife Photographer)

 Most high-altitude lakes of Ladakh, including Pangong Tso, Tso Moriri and Tso Kar are saltwater lakes.
 They are spread over vast areas, and their waters and shores harbour good biodiversity.
 The rampant tourism has had an impact on the biodiversity of the region, especially at Pangong Tso.
-As the number of footfalls have increased over the past decade (thanks in part to Bollywood), the infrastructure boom has resulted in a large area of the shoreline becoming unviable for nesting birds.
+As the number of footfalls has increased over the past decade (thanks in part to Bollywood), the infrastructure boom has resulted in a large area of the shoreline becoming unviable for nesting birds.
 Thankfully, the district administration had taken tough measures last summer to restrict tourism.

 Seen Often: Black-necked Crane, Bar-headed Geese, Goosander, Brown-headed Gull, Lesser Sand Plover, Brown-headed Gull, Horned Lark